tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/intro/install/index.md

 environments that can potentially be utilized, from CPUs on a local machine (i.e. a windows PC or MacBook) all the way up to data center scale computations.
 Here we will break the install down into CPU and GPU implementations.

-## Installing TensorDiffEq on a CPU-only Enviromnent
+## Installing TensorDiffEq on a CPU-only Environment

 TensorDiffEq is freely available for install on [PyPi](https://pypi.org/project/tensordiffeq/) and can be installed using `pip`: